jakobzhao/geog458/weeks/week07/readme.md

 }
 ```

-**If the background is an image,** you simply need to add a style item to the cover page elment as below.
+**If the background is an image,** you simply need to add a style item to the cover page element as below.
 Please refer to this [link](http://jakobzhao.github.io/geog458/weeks/week07/image.html).

 ```css
   background: url('img/background.jpg') no-repeat center center;